 DEFINITIONS

-Sovereign Nation.
+“A19-1A Invoice Voucher” or “A19” means the state of Washington Invoice Voucher used by Sovereign Nation and vendors to submit claims for payment in return for goods or services or both provided to Health Care Authority or its clients.

-“Administrative Costs” means the costs incurred by the Sovereign Nation that are not attributable to direct services.
+“Administrative Costs” or “Indirect Costs” means the costs incurred by the Sovereign Nation that are not attributable to direct services.
 Examples of Administrative Costs include non-direct costs associated with customer service, utilization management, network development, and quality management programs.

+“Allowable Costs” means costs agreed to within each SLA which are consistent with the principles set out in 2 CFR 200, Subpart E, Cost Principles for federal funds, and which are permitted by applicable state and federal laws.

+“Authorized Representative” means a person to whom signature authority has been delegated in writing acting within the limits of the person’s authority.

+“Business Days” means Monday through Friday, 8:00 a.m. to 5:00 p.m., Pacific Time, except for holidays observed by the state of Washington.

 “CFR” means the “Code of Federal Regulations” - All references in the Agreement to CFR chapters or sections include any successor, amended, or replacement regulation, or any successor or replacement, or federal Office of Management and Budget circular or regulation as of the effective date of such successor, amended, or replacement regulation or circular.

 “Confidential Information” means information that is exempt from disclosure to the public or other unauthorized persons under RCW 42.56 or other federal, state, or Tribal Law.
+Confidential Information includes, but is not limited to, Personal Information.

+“Agreement Manager” means the individuals identified on the cover page of this Agreement who are responsible for, and will be the contact person for nonformal communications regarding the performance of this Agreement.

+“Data” means information disclosed, exchanged or used by Sovereign Nation in meeting requirements under this Agreement.
+Data may also include Confidential Information as defined in this Agreement.

-Confidential Information includes, but is not limited to, Personal Information.AgreementSovereign Nation“Health Care Authority” or “HCA” means the Washington State Health Care Authority, any division, section, office, unit or other entity of HCA, or any of the officers or other officials lawfully representing HCA.
+“Health Care Authority” or “HCA” means the Washington State Health Care Authority, any division, section, office, unit or other entity of HCA, or any of the officers or other officials lawfully representing HCA.

 “HHS” or “U.S. Department of Health and Human Services” means any administration, division, section, office, unit, or other entity of HHS, or any of the officers or other officials lawfully representing HHS.

-“Monitor” or “Monitoring” means any planned and ongoing or periodic activity by HCA to ensure that the expenditures under the Agreement are spent for authorized purposes, in compliance with the requirements of 45 CFR Part 75 for federal and state funds and the Scope of Work, including:
+“Monitor” or “Monitoring” means any planned and ongoing or periodic activity by HCA to ensure compliance with the Agreement, including but not limited to the following:

 Reviewing financial and performance reports submitted by the Sovereign Nation;

-Following-up and ensuring that the Sovereign Nation takes timely and appropriate action, if applicable, on all deficiencies pertaining to the federal funds Agreement;
+Following-up and ensuring that the Sovereign Nation takes timely and appropriate action, if applicable, on all deficiencies pertaining to the Agreement;

-Providing training and technical assistance on SNAScope of Work related matters; and
+Providing training and technical assistance on SNA and SLA related matters; and

-Arranging for agreed-upon procedures engagements limited in scope to activities allowed or unallowed, allowable cost/cost principles, eligibility, and reporting.
+Arranging for agreed-upon procedures, engagements (limited in scope to activities allowed or unallowed), allowable cost/cost principles, eligibility, and reporting.

 “Personal Information” means information identifiable to any person, including, but not limited to, information that relates to a person’s name, health, Tribal citizenship or enrollment status, finances, education, business, use or receipt of governmental services or other activities, addresses, telephone numbers, Social Security numbers, driver license numbers, other identifying numbers, and any financial numbers.
 Personal Information includes “Protected Health Information” as set forth in 45 CFR § 160 and 164, as currently written and subsequently amended and other information that may be exempt from disclosure to the public or other unauthorized persons under federal, Tribal, or state law.